-Walleye fingerlings and fry have been periodically stocked into Nelson Reservoir to supplement natural reproduction.
-From 2002 to 2011 (except for 2006), all walleye fingerlings stocked into Nelson Reservoir were marked with 750 ppm OTC to allow the calculation of survival on stocked fish and to distinguish stocked fish from naturally reproduced fish.
-There was a miscommunication with the Fort Peck Hatchery and no walleye fingerlings in 2012 were marked, but OTC markings were completed from 2013-2016.
+Historically, walleye fingerlings and fry were periodically stocked into Nelson Reservoir to supplement natural reproduction.
+From 2002 to 2011 (except for 2006), all walleye fingerlings stocked into Nelson Reservoir were marked with 750 ppm OTC to calculate survival of stocked walleye and to distinguish stocked fish from naturally reproduced fish.
+There was a miscommunication with the Fort Peck Hatchery and no walleye fingerlings in 2012 were marked, but OTC markings were completed from 2013-2016 and 2018-2019.
 In 2006, only half of the walleye stocked were marked with OTC due to problems with reaction of the walleye to the chemicals.
+No walleye were stocked in Nelson in 2017 due to extremely low reservoir pool elevations.

 Even with the addition of these fish, catch of YOY walleye during seining surveys remain low when compared to pre-drought levels (Table 17).
-However, the high proportion of stock (10-14.9 in.) and quality size (15.0-19.9 in.) walleye in the population indicates good survival of YOY walleye from 2003 through 2017 (Figure 26).
-OTC analysis suggests the majority (> 70%) of YOY walleye recruiting into the population are naturally reproduced.
+However, the high proportion of stock (10-14.9 in.) and quality sized (15.0-19.9 in.) walleye in the population indicates good survival of YOY walleye from 2003 through 2019 (Figure 27).
+OTC analysis suggests the majority (~75%) of YOY walleye recruiting into the population are naturally reproduced (Figure 28).

-The relative abundance of adult walleye has historically remained stable over the years, regardless of walleye stocking densities and size (Figure 26).
-In 2016, walleye relative abundance was the highest documented since 1991 (19.6 walleye/net), with good age and size structure (Figure 26).
-Walleye relative abundance fell to 12.1 walleye/net in 2017; preferred and quality sized walleye had the greatest decrease to relative abundances when compared to 2016 (Figure 26).
+The relative abundance of adult walleye has historically remained stable over the years, regardless of walleye stocking densities and size (Figure 27).
+In 2016, walleye relative abundance was the highest documented since 1991 (19.6 walleye/net), with good age and size structure (Figure 27).
+Since 2017, walleye relative abundance has fluctuated, falling to 12.1 walleye/net in 2017, rebounding back to 19 walleye/net in 2018 and then dropping to 11.6 walleye/net in 2019 (Figure 27).

 Water and forage conditions are most likely the primary factors contributing to the increase in walleye densities observed since 2010.
 The walleye population in Nelson Reservoir has remained stable, and trend data suggests the contributions from supplemental stocking efforts aren't directly increasing walleye densities.
 Li et al. (1996(b)) suggests stocked fish may compete and subsequently replace naturally reproduced walleye that would otherwise recruit into the population if no stocking would occur.
-Further evaluation on this species and future stocking efforts are needed to better understand the current population trends.
+The current age structure of walleye in Nelson suggests strong year-classes were produced in 2016, 2017 and 2018 (Figure 29).
+In these years good water conditions persisted in the spring but pool elevations were severely impacted in the summer/fall.
+No walleye fingerlings were stocked in 2017 and the current age two year-class was produced solely by natural reproduction.